Islah FC: Club history

 As of June 2011, Islah was promoted to the second division from the third division, and in 2012 it reached the first division.
 It won its first major trophy, the South Sudan Cup, in 2015.
 Salaam Aweil won an independence cup against Islah and in the same year Salaam won a local cup against Islah.
 In April 2016 Islah defeated Aweil Stars 1–2 in Aweil State qualification for the South Sudan Cup.
 After the match, Islah FC received donations of £10,000 SSP from the governor, £3,000 SSP from the state legislative assembly, and £3,000 SSP from the government of Wanyjok.
 On August 29, 2016, Islah beat Apada 8–0.

 In 2016, Islah thrashed Abiem Nhom F.C. in South Sudan League which was hosted in Aweil.
-They also thrown General Anyuon F.C.
+They also threw General Anyuon F.C.
 3–1.
 And Islah were beaten in penalties by Wau Salaam in the final in the same league which was hosted in Aweil.